 The Judgment of the Great Harlot

-17 1 Then one of the seven angels who had the seven bowls came and said to me, "Come, I will show you the judgment of the great harlot who is seated upon many waters, 2 with whom the kings of the earth have committed fornication, and with the wine of whose fornication the dwellers on earth have become drunk."
-3 And he carried me away in the Spirit into a wilderness, and I saw a woman sitting on a scarlet beast which was full of blasphemous names, and it had seven heads and ten horns.
-4 The woman was arrayed in purple and scarlet, and bedecked with gold and jewels and pearls, holding in her hand a golden cup full of abominations and the impurities of her fornication; 5 and on her forehead was written a name of mystery: "Babylon the great, mother of harlots and of earth's abominations."
-6 And I saw the woman, drunk with the blood of the saints and the blood of the martyrs of Jesus.
-When I saw her I marveled greatly.
+17 1 One of the seven angels who had the seven bowls came and spoke with me, saying, “Come here.
+I will show you the judgment of the great prostitute who sits on many waters, 2 with whom the kings of the earth committed sexual immorality, and those who dwell in the earth were made drunken with the wine of her sexual immorality.”
+3 He carried me away in the Spirit into a wilderness.
+I saw a woman sitting on a scarlet-colored animal, full of blasphemous names, having seven heads and ten horns.
+4 The woman was dressed in purple and scarlet, and decked with gold and precious stones and pearls, having in her hand a golden cup full of abominations and the impurities of the sexual immorality of the earth.
+5 And on her forehead a name was written, “MYSTERY, BABYLON THE GREAT, THE MOTHER OF THE PROSTITUTES AND OF THE ABOMINATIONS OF THE EARTH.”
+6 I saw the woman drunken with the blood of the saints, and with the blood of the martyrs of Jesus.
+When I saw her, I wondered with great amazement.

-7 But the angel said to me, "Why marvel?
-I will tell you the mystery of the woman, and of the beast with seven heads and ten horns that carries her.
-8 The beast that you saw was, and is not, and is to ascend from the bottomless pit and go to perdition; and the dwellers on earth whose names have not been written in the book of life from the foundation of the world, will marvel to behold the beast, because it was and is not and is to come.
-9 This calls for a mind with wisdom: the seven heads are seven mountains on which the woman is seated; 10 they are also seven kings, five of whom have fallen, one is, the other has not yet come, and when he comes he must remain only a little while.
-11 As for the beast that was and is not, it is an eighth but it belongs to the seven, and it goes to perdition.
-12 And the ten horns that you saw are ten kings who have not yet received royal power, but they are to receive authority as kings for one hour, together with the beast.
-13 These are of one mind and give over their power and authority to the beast;
+7 The angel said to me, “Why do you wonder?
+I will tell you the mystery of the woman, and of the beast that carries her, which has the seven heads and the ten horns.
+8 The beast that you saw was, and is not; and is about to come up out of the abyss and to go into destruction.
+Those who dwell on the earth and whose names have not been written in the book of life from the foundation of the world will marvel when they see that the beast was, and is not, and shall be present.
+9 Here is the mind that has wisdom.
+The seven heads are seven mountains, on which the woman sits.
+10 They are seven kings.
+Five have fallen, the one is, the other has not yet come.
+When he comes, he must continue a little while.
+11 The beast that was, and is not, is himself also an eighth, and is of the seven; and he goes to destruction.
+12 The ten horns that you saw are ten kings who have received no kingdom as yet, but they receive authority as kings, with the beast, for one hour.
+13 These have one mind, and they give their power and authority to the beast.

-14 they will make war on the Lamb, and the Lamb will conquer them, for he is Lord of lords and King of kings, and those with him are called and chosen and faithful."
-15 And he said to me, "The waters that you saw, where the harlot is seated, are peoples and multitudes and nations and tongues.
-16 And the ten horns that you saw, they and the beast will hate the harlot; they will make her desolate and naked, and devour her flesh and burn her up with fire, 17 for God has put it into their hearts to carry out his purpose by being of one mind and giving over their royal power to the beast, until the words of God shall be fulfilled.
-18 And the woman that you saw is the great city which has dominion over the kings of the earth."
+14 These will war against the Lamb, and the Lamb will overcome them, for he is Lord of lords, and King of kings.
+They also will overcome who are with him, called and chosen and faithful.”
+15 He said to me, “The waters which you saw, where the prostitute sits, are peoples, multitudes, nations, and languages.
+16 The ten horns which you saw, and the beast, these will hate the prostitute, and will make her desolate, and will make her naked, and will eat her flesh, and will burn her utterly with fire.
+17 For God has put in their hearts to do what he has in mind, and to be of one mind, and to give their kingdom to the beast, until the words of God should be accomplished.
+18 The woman whom you saw is the great city, which reigns over the kings of the earth.”

 The Fall of Babylon